arxignis/moat/docs/PROXY_PROTOCOL.md

 ### Important: Trusted Networks Only

-**WARNING**: Only enable PROXY protocol when moat is deployed behind a trusted load balancer in a secure network.
-If PROXY protocol is enabled and moat is directly exposed to the internet, attackers can spoof arbitrary source IP addresses by sending crafted PROXY protocol headers.
+**WARNING**: Only enable PROXY protocol when synapse is deployed behind a trusted load balancer in a secure network.
+If PROXY protocol is enabled and synapse is directly exposed to the internet, attackers can spoof arbitrary source IP addresses by sending crafted PROXY protocol headers.

 ### Best Practices

-1. **Network Isolation**: Deploy moat in a private network, only accessible from the load balancer
+1. **Network Isolation**: Deploy synapse in a private network, only accessible from the load balancer
 2. **Firewall Rules**: Configure firewall to only allow connections from the load balancer IPs
-3. **TLS Termination**: Consider whether TLS should be terminated at the load balancer or at moat
+3. **TLS Termination**: Consider whether TLS should be terminated at the load balancer or at synapse
 4. **Health Checks**: Use PROXY protocol v2 LOCAL command for health checks

 ## Troubleshooting